Silicosis is permanent scarring of the lungs caused by inhaling silica (quartz) dust.

 Workers exposed to silica dust should have regular chest x-rays so that problems can be detected early.
 Workers who smoke should be encouraged to stop.
 Other preventive measures include pneumococcal vaccine and an annual influenza vaccination to help protect against infections to which workers may be more vulnerable.

 Silicosis cannot be cured, but its progression can be slowed if exposure to silica is avoided, especially at an early stage of the disease.
 A whole lung lavage (washing) can be used to treat the acute form of silicosis.
 During this procedure, doctors fill the lung with a salt (saline) solution and then drain it to clear material from the air spaces.
 Some people with acute or accelerated silicosis benefit from taking corticosteroids.
-People who have difficulty breathing may benefit from drugs to keep the airways open and free of mucus (bronchodilators—see Chronic Obstructive Pulmonary Disease (COPD): Treatment of Symptoms).
+People who have difficulty breathing may benefit from drugs to keep the airways open and free of mucus (bronchodilators—see see Treatment of symptoms).
 Lung transplantation is a last resort.
 Because people with silicosis have a high risk of developing tuberculosis, they should have regular checkups that include a tuberculosis skin test.

 People should be monitored and treated for low oxygen levels in the blood.
 Pulmonary rehabilitation may help people carry out activities of daily living.